mooncell07/Azaka/README.md

 *(yes, i am a gud person)*

 - **Bloat** - A few decisions have been taken which have caused the lib. to weigh too much but trust me, it's not dead weight, they help with UX.
-- **Syntax Requirement** - I know, a lot of things are needed to be done even by the user to make it operational.
-I am working on fixing it.
 - **Slow Development & bug hunting** - I am the only person working on entire lib and i have a lot of work irl too so sorrryyy.
 - **Models are not well optimized** - All the models are fully constructed even if there is no need of some members.
-Working on it.
 - **Support** - Well.. i can only help with it so yea you can contact me on discord `Nova#3379`.